At0micBee/scilib/README.md

 ## Coordinate systems

-This crate provides functionalities for coordinate systems, such as Cartesian and Spherical, with many standard operations, and conversions.
+This crate provides functionalities for coordinate systems, such as Cartesian and Spherical, with many standard operations and conversions.

 ```rust
 // They are found in the coordinate crate